Head to St Martin's Theatre to see the longest-running play in the world, Agatha Christie's The Mousetrap.

 The first performance of The Mousetrap was in London in 1952 and the show is still running today.
 The Mousetrap is a classic whodunnit, which takes place in a remote English country house hotel during a snow storm.

-The hotel owners and their guests are shocked when Detective Sergeant Trotter turns up and tells them a murderer is coming to the hotel.
+The hotel owners and their guests are shocked when Detective Sergeant Trotter turns up and tells them that a murderer is coming to the hotel.
 Then, suddenly, one of the guests is murdered: it seems the murderer has already arrived!

-Written by Agatha Christie, the queen of the crime novel, The Mousetrap is a traditional English murder mystery.
-Expect the usual twists, turns and double-bluffs as you try to work out which character is responsible for the murder.
+Written by Agatha Christie, the queen of the crime novel and creator of some of the greatest detectives in fiction, The Mousetrap is a traditional English murder mystery.
+Expect the usual twists, turns and double-bluffs as the audience tries to work out which character is responsible for the murder.

 After the show, you'll be asked to keep the identity of the killer a secret so the play remains a mystery...

 |DRESS CIRCLE||£22.42 (USD 31.37) to £48.87 (USD 68.37) per ticket|